Tigger-oN/ssl-check.sh/README.md

 If a list of domains are passed in, that list will be checked instead.

-You can specify a file to be used instead with:
+You can specify a file of domains with:

     -f /path/to/domain/list